 To be able to check the alignment of pins correctly, a telecentric lens is required.
 These lenses collimate the light, achieving equal magnification across the field of view.
 This removes the perspective effects that would be encountered when using a conventional lens, making it easier to check that the pins are all straight.

-By using a area scan or a line scan camera (or a combination of both) and machine vision software, a lot of the aformentioned defects can be identified.
-The LMI G2 series - 3D Smart Sensor can be used to check the position of the components in the vertical plane as well, ensuring they sit correctly on the boards.
+By using an area scan or a line scan camera (or a combination of both) and machine vision software, a lot of the aformentioned defects can be identified.
+The LMI G2 series - 3D smart sensor can be used to check the position of the components in the vertical plane as well, ensuring they sit correctly on the boards.